Skip to main content

 Barrier

-Group time content is of interest to children, they aren't sitting for the entire duration without the sensory input that some children need.
+Group time content is not of interest to children, and they are sitting for the entire duration without the sensory input that some children need.

 Bridge